-- Be sure your child(ren) have the ability to exit your car quickly so as not to clog the flow of traffic and use the passenger side of car only - Do not sit there and watch your child(ren) walk to the door-they do actually go to class - Those who have a large class project and need more time to exit should park in the main lot and walk - Pull as far forward as space and safety will allow-this will allow more cars to occupy the dropoff line, thus keep it as efficient as possible. - Those with any physical disability should pull forward to the spot marked with a handicap sign.
+- Be sure your child(ren) have the ability to exit your car quickly so as not to clog the flow of traffic and use the passenger side of car only - Pull as far forward as space and safety will allow-this will allow more cars to occupy the dropoff line, thus keep it as efficient as possible. - Those with any physical disability should pull forward to the spot marked with a handicap sign.
 It is right across from door 9. - No exit from the West side-all traffic must exit from the East.
 This will help avoid an oncoming crash, delays and obvious confusion.